dannyhope/uxbrighton/Readme.md

 ---
 ---

-## Where to get old content to update this site

-Get old content from the [über spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AuJrhF0oRyeRcnVFTy0tbnotMzZ1MTNCYk5XaTVuZlE&usp=drive_web#gid=0 "list of events on Google Docs")

 ## Add an event page

 **[Create a new file in _posts](https://github.com/dannyhope/uxbrighton/new/gh-pages/_posts "Add a file to _posts using Github")**